-Cavitation associated Mycobacterium tuberculosis is separately discussed in the pulmonary tuberculosis article.
+Cavitation associated with Mycobacterium tuberculosis is separately discussed in the pulmonary tuberculosis article.

 Cavitation can occur from a variety of organisms.

-Albeit rare, cavitation is most commonly caused by Streptococcus pneumoniae which other less frequently being Aspergillus spp., Legionella spp. and Staphylococcus aureus 4.
+Albeit rare, cavitation is most commonly caused by Streptococcus pneumoniae, and less frequently Aspergillus spp., Legionella spp. and Staphylococcus aureus 4.

-In children cavitation associated with severe illness although cases usually resolve without surgical intervention, and long-term follow-up radiography shows clear lungs without pulmonary sequelae 1,6.
+In children, cavitation is associated with severe illness, although cases usually resolve without surgical intervention, and long-term follow-up radiography shows clear lungs without pulmonary sequelae 1,6.

 Although the absolute cavitary rate may not be known, according to one series, necrotising changes were seen in up to 6.6% of of adults with pneumococcal pneumonia 7.
-Kleibsiella pneumoniae is also another organism that is known to cause cavitation 8.
+Klebsiella pneumoniae is another organism that is known to cause cavitation 8.

 May show a subtle area of radiolucency superimposed on a region of consolidation.